Double Aortic Arch—Child

 Pictures may be taken of your child’s body.
 This can be done with:

-If your child is having symptoms like problems breathing, surgery will be done.
-The goal is to tie off and close one of the extra branches.
-Symptoms may get better right away or get better over time.
+Surgery can be done to tie off and close one of the extra branches.
+Symptoms may get better right away or over time.

 American Heart Association